lescastcodeurs/lescastcodeurs.com/_posts/2014-02-09-lcc-95-il-y-a-marvel-et-marvel.md

 ### Langages

-Toutes les fonctions sont-elle des monoids?
+Toutes les fonctions sont-elles des monoids ?

 > Vitaly (@BigDataSc) makes the controversial claim that all functions are monoids.
 Is this true? -- @scalding